 How Does Technology Impact Education?

 In many ways, education has not changed at all.
 The foundational system is still in place.
 A teacher instructs a student or a group of students, who use their studies to learn to become members of society.
 A few will then go on to become teachers themselves, and pass their knowledge along to the next generation.
-Books are frequent educational tools, and students will read these, write essays, conduct research, participate in debates and projects, and even gain hands-on experience that will help them better understand and navigate the world and their future careers.
+Books are frequent educational tools, and students will read these, write essays, reword my essay, conduct research, participate in debates and projects, and even gain hands-on experience that will help them better understand and navigate the world and their future careers.

 While much of this tried-and-true model still exists today, changes are popping up.
 So how has technology affected education today?
 Let’s look at a few of the most common ways.